grpc/proposal/A40-csds-support.md

 and xDS v4 (alpha) only, since xDS v2 is in deprecated state.
 This doc proposes to not support xDS v2 for CSDS.

-#### Detail: Cache Lifecycle

-gRPC doesn't use xDS messages directly, but interprets them into language-native class/struct.
-The lifecycle of the cached xDS messages should be identical to the interpreted structure in each stack, so there is no memory management logic change needed.

 #### Detail: Expose xDS Config As Is

 To date, gRPC supports the majority of xDS config but not all.
 Alternatively, we